 Amsterdam museums are so diverse, beautiful and interesting, that they are among top attractions in the city.
 Art lovers from all over the world flock to the famous Van Gogh, Rijksmuseum, Stedelijk and Hermitage museums.
 History aficionados appreciate The Amsterdam Museum, Anne Frank House, Jewish History and Dutch Resistance museum.
 There are many museums that are unique to Amsterdam - such as the National Maritime museum, Houseboat, and Tulips museum.
 There is also Madame Tussauds, and the controversial Body Worlds Exhibition.
 And of course there are many "adults only" museums and attractions in Amsterdam such as Harsh, Marijuana & Hemp Museum, Sex and Heineken Experience.
-Note that most museums in Amsterdam are free with the purchase of I Amsterdam Card or Holland Pass .
+Note that most museums in Amsterdam are free with the purchase of I Amsterdam Card or Go City Pass .

 Museumstraat 1, 1071 XX Amsterdam